Oaseru17/iosloveaudio/README.md

 **Task description**

-Declarative code - since this is the paradigm Apple is shifting to with SwiftUI &amp; Combine, we want our engineers to be equipped to adopt the latest technologies
+Develop an app that converts speech to text and allows for play back, with word highlighting.

 **Figma Link**

-To be to properly design the screen taking into account color codes, text sizes, and margins.
+To properly design the screen taking into account color codes, text sizes, and margins.
 I developed a quick Figma design, link below

 [https://www.figma.com/file/AptFfHYGQgLsqyTNQVkTRO/Untitled?node-id=0%3A1](https://www.figma.com/file/AptFfHYGQgLsqyTNQVkTRO/Untitled?node-id=0%3A1)

 **Task requirements**

-Follow are the highlight of the requirement for the task
+The following are the highlight of the requirement for the task

 1. Reactive programming using combine.